edwintorok/lintcstubs-arity/README.md

 # Why?

 If the number or type of arguments doesn't match between the declaration in the `.ml` file or its implementation in `.c` then this can result in undefined behaviour at runtime.
-Neither the C or OCaml compiler is aware of the requirements of the other module, and the linker only checks the presence of the `symbol`, but not its type.
+Neither the C nor OCaml compiler is aware of the requirements of the other module, and the linker only checks the presence of the `symbol`, but not its type.
 By generating a `.h` file such mismatches can be detected at build time by the C compiler.

 The [paper](https://arxiv.org/abs/2307.14909) contains concrete examples of how such mismatches can occur in practice as software evolves.